A&A 389, 993-1014 (2002)

 revise previously published CH column densities toward the lines of sight

 studied in CN.
-Together with earlier results on CH, CH
+Together with earlier results on CH, CH+,

-2, the CN data presented here provide a homogeneous
+and C2, the CN data presented here provide a homogeneous

 set of column densities and radial velocities of